 The Bottom Line

-There isn’t a single formula for how to pair earrings with necklace styles, but these tips can act as your North Star.
+There is not a single formula for how to pair earrings with necklace styles, but these tips can act as your North Star.
 Pay attention to proportions, keep your look grounded in cohesion, and most importantly, wear what makes you feel like you.

 Still unsure?
 Stick with the classics, then layer in personality one piece at a time.
-Over time, you’ll develop a sense of what works - and what doesn’t.
-Jewelry is meant to be fun.
-Don’t overthink it.
+Over time, you will develop a sense of what works and what does not.
+For coordinated pieces designed to work together, browse the complete Swarovski jewellery range.
+Jewellery is meant to be fun.
+Do not overthink it.